gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 ### Requirements
 * Active internet connection
-* Fedora Linux (32 or above, ELN or Rawhide)
+* Fedora Linux (32 or above and Rawhide)
 * Device with a discrete NVIDIA GPU

 ### Installation
-If you use Fedora Linux (32 or above, ELN or Rawhide) - you can install NVIDIA Auto Installer for Fedora by enabling my COPR repository.
+If you use Fedora Linux (32 or above and Rawhide) - you can install NVIDIA Auto Installer for Fedora by enabling my COPR repository.
 Simply execute the following commands in succession to install the tool.

 ```shell